Jean-Marie-Rodrigue Villeneuve: Modern freedoms

 He was opposed to freedom of the press, of thought, and of religion, and opposed women's suffrage, which passed in Quebec in 1940, as causing ruinous effects on family unity and the authority of the father.

 Wearing shorts

-He viewed wearing shorts as an offense to Christian decency.
+He viewed wearing shorts as an offence to Christian decency.
 He became known in Quebec as its "Good Father."

 Conscription

 Initially for neutrality, he encouraged French Canadians to register for the draft and to enlist upon the outbreak of the Second World War: "You cannot fight this war by condensing the horizon to this continent."
 Most Quebec nationalists opposed the war, and some even viewed Hitler as an ally against communism.

 During the autumn of 1944, he visited the Canadian military that were stationed in Great Britain, Italy, Belgium, and the Netherlands.